SirrorsMoore1975/SirrorsMoore1975/Documents/SECURITYCHALLENGE/README.md

    How far can we depart ourselves as a developer from the protection on invasion of privacy and security in today modern world?
 It is difficult since:-
       - it depends on the client's needs or demands;
-      - alternative tech are not propular;
+      - alternative tech are not popular, not mature or available;
-      - the techs are available but not mature;
-      - alternatives tech are none existence;
+      - misunderstood by others as illegal or breaking term of use;
       - the infrastructure of the tech your working company are relying upon, of which it does not allow you to depart from;
       - the services your working company are supplying to their clients cannot be or afford to, change (due to time, contract terms, instructions, etc); and,
       - the developer's tech preferences or habits:-
         - they might not have the time (or have the time to learn new alternatives),
         - worries that the shift would lower their professional abilities, or
-      - they have show no interests at all to learn alternative (or maybe he/she cannot provide further efforts for a change due to some reasonable reasons)
+        - they have show no interests at all to learn alternative (or maybe he/she cannot provide further efforts for a change due to some personal or reasonable reasons)

    Open, free and secure might sound ideal for some, so this challenge, I wished those who still can resist or afford to do so, like people who are starting a business or those who are willing to change and still can change, accept this as your challenge.

-Little effort still count.
+   And that, little effort still count.
 By not aiding on selling your user data to a third parties without user consent is already a good start.

 1. Where can we start?